deepakhajare/maas/docs/maascli.rst

          router_ip=192.168.123.1          \

 Replacing the example values with those required for this network.
-The only non-obvious parameter is 'management which takes the values 0 (no management), 1 (manage DHCP) and 2 (manage DHCP and DNS).
+The only non-obvious parameter is 'management' which takes the values 0 (no management), 1 (manage DHCP) and 2 (manage DHCP and DNS).